 Along with your spoken words, are a range of nonverbal actions that convey messages.
 Your nonverbal behavior gives information about your moods and what you mean by what you say.
 For example, if you are upset with your husband or wife, your facial expression is likely to show it.

 Also, your nonverbal behaviors towards your spouse show when you are interested in what he or she is saying, and give cues to continue the conversation.
 Nonverbal communication consists of many components, such as facial expressions, body movement, and touch.
-You can tell when you spouse is happy, for example, when they are smiling.
+You can tell when your spouse is happy, for example, when they are smiling.

 6 Steps to Improve Your Communication

 If you and your spouse find it difficult to say what you mean to each other, this could have an adverse effect on your marriage.
-Make your relationship a priority, and practice to communicate effectively with your spouse.
+Make your relationship a priority, and practice communicating effectively with your spouse.
 It doesn't just happen, and so it is going to take effort on the part of both of you.

 1. Practice Active Listening